peachdocs/docs/en-US/intro/README.md

 ## Motivation

-There are some awesome web documentation tools, but all of they cannot satisfy my own needs for a fairly long time, and I have many projects' documentation need to be hosted on the web, so **a common and customizable solution** is what I'm looking for.
-This is the initial reason for Peach to be created.
+There are some awesome web documentation tools, but for a long time, none of them satisfied my need to post multi-project documentation on the web, so I have been searching for **a common and customizable solution**.
+This is initally why Peach was created.

-The following table illustrates the main feature differences between Peach and other existing tools (things may be different from what I understand):
+The following table illustrates the main feature differences between Peach and other existing tools (concepts may be different from what I understand):

 |Name|Self-hosted|Multi-language|Real-time Sync|Static HTML|Versionable|
 |:--:|:---------:|:------------:|:------------:|:---------:|:---------:|